middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process.md

 iii.
 If the case involves a technical matter that falls outside the expertise of the members of the Judicial Board, the Office of Community Standards may invite an appropriate faculty and/or student adviser (without voting privileges) to assist the body during a hearing or deliberations.

 iv.
-Quorum:  Seven members of the Board shall constitute a quorum, of whom at least three must be students.
+Quorum:  Five members of the Board shall constitute a quorum, of whom at least three must be students.
 A finding of responsibility for a policy violation will result where no more than two Board members vote against a finding of responsibility.

 v.
 Disqualification:   Any member of the Judicial Board who has a conflict of interest in a particular proceeding is disqualified from sitting on that case.
 If a member of the Board is disqualified, normally an alternate member from the same constituency will be selected to participate.
-If all of the deans of student life are disqualified from sitting on the Judicial Board in a particular proceeding, the VPSA/DOS will appoint a member of the administration to fulfill the duties of the representative from the Office of the Dean of Students/VPSA.
-If the faculty or administrative co-chair is disqualified from sitting on the Board in a particular proceeding, the VPSA/DOS will appoint a member of the academic administration to perform the duties of the administrative co-chair in that case.

 ### b.
 Hearing Procedures {#hearingprocedures}